ykskks/Kaggle-Elo-Merchant-Category-Recommendation/README.md

 # Kaggle-Elo-Merchant-Category-Recommendation

-This is a repository for Elo Merchant Category Recommendation on Kaggle.
+This is a repository for Elo Merchant Category Recommendation held on Kaggle.

-I finished in 104th place(Top 3%) and got a silver medal.